 Ensure Ethical Practice and Data Privacy

-Being ethical and keeping data safe builds trust with clients.
-Clearly telling people what you’ll do with their answers and protecting their identity are crucial.
+Protecting data and being ethical builds trust with clients.
+Following GDPR and explaining how feedback is used assures clients and supports accurate customer feedback surveys.
 This helps deal with worries about privacy and encourages honest thoughts.
-Following laws like GDPR not only is a must but also tells clients you’re serious about their privacy.
+Following laws like GDPR is not only a must but also tells clients you’re serious about their privacy.

 Types of Questions to Include